 Loyalsock Loop Trail is a 22.9 mile moderately trafficked loop trail located near Montoursville, PA that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 I hiked this trail January 16-18.
 We started at the office and hiked clockwise.
 The initial ascent was a pretty good climb, but with fresh legs it wasn't bad.
 There was some snow and ice on the ground that made many parts of this trail just a little harder.

 We camped at the first campsite at Sones pond on Saturday night.
 I would recommend the last campsite here.
 That one seemed a better protected from the pond.
 Especially if it is windy.